 Often, it is very difficult to diagnose in its early stages.
-However, your vet may be able to detect subtle or hidden signs of this condition in the course of a complete physical examination.
-Because of this, it is very important to bring your four legged companion in for regular routine exams to provide as many opportunities as possible for your Matthews vet to uncover early signs of dilated cardiomyopathy.
+However, your vet may be able to detect subtle early signs of this condition in the course of a complete physical examination so it is important to bring your four-legged companion in for regular routine exams.

-The following are the some of the most common symptoms of an enlarged heart:
+The following are some of the most common symptoms of an enlarged heart: